 Your customers will thank you, maybe even tip.
 Miracles can happen.
 Believe.

 Cost Per Mile: $.17

 Oh, Prius.
 Why do rideshare drivers like you so much?
 And when I say “like,” I mean love.
-“The best car for rideshare is Prius and Prius only,” stated Bay Area Uber Driver Aga Jabrayilov, and the Prius won my informal Facebook poll with 60% of the total votes.
+When I first interviewed him two years ago, Bay Area Uber Driver Aga Jabrayilov said, “The best car for rideshare is Prius and Prius only,” and the Prius won my informal Facebook poll with 60% of the total votes.
 It’s probably the only thing that many rideshare drivers agree on.

-In fact, you could probably find an older, cheaper example in good nick and drive your per-mile cost below my next recommendation, the Bolt EV, but I chose to stick to the 2017 model because it’s possible an older one could be excluded from Lyft and Uber’s platform in the next five years: Lyft just excluded all cars older than 2017 in Miami, Orlando and Tampa, Florida.
+Chances are, you could probably find an older, cheaper example in good shape and drive your per-mile cost below my next recommendation, the Bolt EV, but I chose to stick to the 2017 or newer because it’s just so much nicer than the third generation models it replaced, with better economy, handling power and a quieter ride with more amenities.

 Chevrolet Bolt EV (2017-newer)

 Cost Per Mile: $.14

 Yes, yes, I know I’m biased: my first RSG article (and videos) were all about driving my Bolt EV for rideshare, but the numbers back me up: I’m saving 15 cents a mile (or more) in operation costs compared to a gas car like a Honda Civic, or $4,000 a year.

 That’s $83 a week, or $2 an hour, and that’s not even factoring incentives like cheaper off-peak charging (I pay $7 to drive my car 238 miles if I charge at home during off peak hours), carpool lane privileges, reserved parking spots or the occasional bonus programs Uber and Lyft may toss our way.